SquadFM/Squad-Field-Manual/README.md

 - While speaking is helpful, even more important is following orders and playing as a squad.
 - There are plenty of squads without speaking.
 These are the squads where the SL is just a filler and isn't really a Squad Leader.
 They don't care if you can speak or not.
 - Be aware that not a lot of people read text chat a whole lot or quickly enough.
 Text chat can also be disabled in the UI, so some people won't see chat messages at all.
 - You could set up a soundboard to play the most common phrases (take a look at the [Callouts](#callouts) chapter).
-You can download a Soundboard here (free software): https://soundux.rocks/
+You can download the Soundux Soundboard [here](https://soundux.rocks/).
+It's free software for Windows and Linux.

 [Back to top](#content)